-Edith Cavell gave three depositions confirming that she helped Allied soldiers escape to a country at war with Germany.
-But it was argued later by the British government and the rest of the Allies that since the papers were written in German and only translated into French verbally, Cavell didn’t understand what she was signing.
+Edith Cavell gave made three depositions confirming that she helped Allied soldiers escape to a country at war with Germany and even sheltered most of them in her home.
+However, it was argued later by the British government and the rest of the Allies that since the papers were written in German and only translated into French verbally, Cavell didn’t understand what the deposition she was signing really meant.

 Cavell was tried in secret so that diplomats from neutral countries wouldn’t be able to intervene.
-She was kept in solitary confinement for 10 weeks before being declared guilty of treason.
-She was sentenced to death.
+There, she was found guilty and sentenced to death.

-Cavell’s death led to a wave of publicity and her story made international headlines.
+Her execution led to a wave of publicity as her story made international headlines.
 In Britain, Cavell’s image became a featured propaganda tool for recruiting British soldiers.
-Postcards and pamphlets were published depicting a merciless death.
+Postcards and pamphlets were published depicting a grime scene of her merciless end.
 She was viewed as a heroine, and her death supposedly inspired others to join the war effort.

 Spy Or Martyr?

-A distant relative of Edith Cavell who also happens to be a historian, Dr. Emma Cavell, shed some insight into her ancestor, stating:
+Historian and distant relative of Edith Cavell, Dr. Emma Cavell, also shed some insight into her ancestor: stating:

 “Despite the posters of a helpless young girl lying on the ground while she is shot in cold blood by a callous German, the truth is that Edith was a tough 49-year-old woman who knew precisely the danger she was placing herself in.”

-Whatever Edith Cavell’s true motives were, she has largely been recognized as a martyr and humanitarian who saved hundreds of lives.
-Her moral compass and reports that she forgave her executioners right before she was killed have confirmed her bravery.
+Whatever Edith Cavell’s true motives were, we’ll never really know.
+Still, she is largely recognized as a martyr and humanitarian who saved hundreds of lives.
+Reports that she forgave her executioners moments before she was killed and her infamous last words inscribed on the Edith Cavell Memorial in London only confirm her bravery.